galidor/ITU_Beam_Selection_TF/README.md

 * beam_test_model.py - code that enables to test previously trained networks and generate .csv files with the predictions.

 ## Dataset
 In this work we use Raymobtime<sup>2</sup> dataset, which is a collection of realistic ray-tracing data obtained by simulating traffic in environment highly inspired by real world data.
 It utilizes SUMO for mobility simulations, Insite for ray-tracing, Cadmapper and Open Street Map for importing realistic outdoor scenarios.
 The dataset is divided into smaller sets, with different frequencies considered, various number of receivers, and environments.
-For our Challenge submission, we trained on the s008 dataset (we combined both training and validation subsets) and validated on s009.
+We trained our models on the s008 dataset (we combined both training and validation subsets) and validated on s009.

 ## Model training
 In order to train our network, you need to run the following command: